Cornell University and Its Impact on the Dairy Industry

 Economic Insights

 Christopher Wolf, an agricultural economist at Cornell, provides insights into the current dairy market.
-He attributes part of the low demand for dairy products to reduced dining out, a consequence of inflation, highlighting the multifaceted challenges facing the dairy industry.
-Furthermore, selective breeding has led to higher milk production, while tariffs and trade disputes have increased costs, squeezing profit margins.
+He highlights that the low demand for dairy products can be attributed to reduced dining out due to inflation, among other challenges.
+Additionally, selective breeding has led to higher milk production, while tariffs and trade disputes have increased costs, squeezing profit margins.

 A Cornell University study found that GLP-1 users are spending more on protein-rich foods such as yogurt and protein bars, highlighting increased consumer interest in dietary protein, especially among those using GLP-1 medications for weight loss.